hanyikoh/Corona-Virus-Prediction/README.md

 # Corona-Virus-Prediction

 ## Intro
 We are a group of students from Multimedia University Malaysia.
-We are very new to Data Science but we are eager to learn and explore more about it.
-And so we started our trial project at Hacklytics.
+We are considered as a beginner to Data Science but we are eager to learn and explore more about it.
+Therefore, we have started our trial project at Hacklytics 2021.

-We saw that Covid-19 definitely affected our life in many ways, and it is important to know how long it would sustain in the future.
-Therefore we decided to try to use a model using linear regression to predict the growth of number of cases.
-We started with doing some simple analysis of current Covid-19 cases in 2020 Jan 21 - 2021 Feb 4.
-After collecting some info, we make a 10 days prediction using linear regression.
+Coronavirus is spreading rapidly all over the world.
+We saw that Covid-19 definitely affected our life in many aspects, and it is important to know how long will COVID-19 last.
+Therefore we decided to utilize a model using linear regression to predict the growth of number of COVID-19 cases.

+## Dataset
+The dataset,[US State-level Data](https://github.com/nytimes/covid-19-data)that we have used in this project is about the current Covid-19 cases in US from 2020 Jan 21 to 2021 Feb 4.

-Our aim is not to really predict the future, but more about learning Data Science.
-We hope we could get feedback on our work, and willing to learn about what we can improve in future : D
+We started by doing some simple analysis of the dataset.
+After collecting some info, we have made a 10-days COVID-19 cases prediction by using linear regression.
+Our aim is not really to predict the future, but to learn more things related to Data Science field.
+We hope that we could get some feedback on our project, and we are also willing to learn in order to improve our project :D

 Devpost link: [Corona Virus Prediction Model](https://devpost.com/software/corona-virus-prediction-model)